fenderdigital/flask-philo/documentation/source/introduction.rst

 Folder structure
 ################

-Here follows the folder structure for the recent created project:
+The following folder structure is created for the new project:

 * README.md
 * documentation